DrBibop/RoR2VRMod/README.md

 You can change your binds using SteamVR's binding system.
 Note that changing your binds won't change the icons shown in-game.
 There is currently no way to change your binds when using the Oculus Runtime instead of SteamVR.

 ### The game is lagging.
 What can I do to improve performance?
 Disabling SSAO and Bloom in the game's settings should improve the performance.
 Make sure you also don't have too many other applications running in the background.
-You can also try the [OpenVR FSR mod](https://github.com/fholger/openvr_fsr) which adds AMD's upscaling technology to the game.
+You can also try the [VR Performance Toolkit](https://github.com/fholger/vrperfkit) which adds upscaling technology like FSR and NIS to the game.

 ### I have an Oculus headset and I don't want to use SteamVR.
 No worries!
 You can switch to Oculus mode with the in-game settings.